 Hannah Slarks

-Hannah Slarks practises in public, regulatory, education and employment law.
+Hannah Slarks practises across the breadth of public, regulatory, education and employment law.
+She has a particular specialism in complex discrimination and human rights matters.

-She is ranked as a leading junior in Chambers and Partners and Legal 500 across her main areas of practice.
-The directories describe her as “fiercely bright and tactically astute” and “very easy to work with”.
-They say, “her performance in court is exceptional”.
+She is highly ranked in Chambers and Partners and Legal 500 across her main areas of practice.
+The directories describe her as “fiercely bright and tactically astute”, and a “delight to work with, extremely responsive and intelligent”.
+She is an “absolute expert in her field” and a “strategic”, “creative thinker”.
+Clients benefit from her “calm and reassuring” approach outside court.
+Meanwhile, “her performance in court is exceptional”, “her star shines brightly” and “it is difficult for a judge to disagree with her”.

 Before coming to the Bar, Hannah worked with a number of charities and public bodies, including the Public Law Project, the Equality and Human Rights Commission, INQUEST and the Care Quality Commission.